zonemaster/zonemaster/docs/documentation/gui-faq-en.md

 will also be performed.

 **2. Who is behind ZoneMaster?**
-ZoneMaster is a joint project between the Swedish and French ccTLD's and their similar respective delegation checking tools DNSCheck (http://dnscheck.iis.se) and ZoneCheck (http://zonecheck.fr).
-ZoneMaster has the ambition to incorporate all the good parts from both these tools and at the same time outperform them in speed and resource use.
+ZoneMaster is a joint project between .SE (** ToDo **) and Afnic (registry operator of .fr TLD and those of the overseas territories of France).

 **3. Why a new tool instead of modifying existing ones?**
+Similar to Zonemaster, both Afnic and IIS have developed their respective delegation checking tools - ZoneCheck (http://zonecheck.fr) and DNSCheck (http://dnscheck.iis.se), which has been in use for a number of years.
+The decision to create a new tool is to incorporate all the good functionalities from both the existing tools and outperform them in speed and resource use.

 The first part of the ZoneMaster project involved a thourough investigation of the tools we had.
 During this we asked ourselves what the pros and cons would be to either improve or redesign one of the existing tools versus building one from